rahulmacha65/NaturesApplication/readme.md

   - we can see all the document and we also edit those document in this tool.

 - Atlas:
-  - It is used to strore our Data in the Cloud.
+  - It is used to store our Data in the Cloud.

 ##  Other Modules Used: